 In a few words describe your music to someone who has not heard it before.

-What is the jazz scene like in India?
+You SPEND a few months every winter in Thailand.
+What is the jazz scene like in Thailand?

 Great, very beautiful.
 There are definitely many promising musicians and events happening there.
 In fact, I’m currently doing production and recordings there.

 your CD “Yasmin”, dedicated to your wife, has just won “Record of the year” -chosen by the critics from ‘Jazz Special’.
 What is so special about the album?